TengSopheak/churn-prediction/README.md

 # 📡 Full Stack Customer Churn Prediction System

-This is a complete, full-stack machine learning project designed to help a fictional telecom company retain their customers.
+This is a complete, full-stack machine learning project (Classification) designed to help a fictional telecom company retain their customers.

 The goal is simple: **Predict whether a customer is likely to leave (churn) and provide a confidence score for that prediction.**